Dustin Hopkins: 2020 season

 In Week 13 against the Pittsburgh Steelers, Hopkins was a perfect 3 for 3 on his field goal attempts and 2 for 2 on his extra point attempts during the 23–17 win.
 This was the Steelers’ first loss of the season.
 Hopkins was named the NFC Special Teams Player of the Week for his performance in Week 13.
+He finished the 2020 season converting 30 of 32 extra point attempts and 27 of 34 field goal attempts.
 He re-signed with the team in March 2021.

+2021 season

-During Thursday Night Football against the New York Giants on September 16, 2021, Hopkins kicked a game-winning field goal at the climax of the game as Washington won 30–29.
-At first, Hopkins missed, but the Giants defense committed an offside penalty, giving Hopkins a second chance, which succeeded.
+On September 16, 2021, against the New York Giants, Hopkins kicked a game-winning field goal at the climax of the game as Washington won 30–29.
+At first, Hopkins missed, but the Giants defense committed an offside penalty, giving him a second chance, which succeeded.

 In Week 3 of the 2021 season against the Buffalo Bills, Hopkins recovered his own kickoff after the Bills failed to receive the kick, resulting in his first career fumble recovery.
 Hopkins was released by the team on October 20, 2021.

 Los Angeles Chargers

 On October 26, 2021, Hopkins signed with the Los Angeles Chargers.
+In the 2021 season, with two teams, he converted 40 of 44 extra point attempts and 30 of 34 field goal attempts.

 On March 14, 2022, Hopkins signed a three-year contract extension with the Chargers.

-In Week 6 of the 2022 NFL season on Monday Night Football against the Denver Broncos, Hopkins injured his hamstring but still went 4-4 on field goals, including the game-winner in overtime.
-For this performance, Hopkins was named the AFC Special Teams Player of the Week.
+In Week 6 of the 2022 season against the Denver Broncos, Hopkins injured his hamstring but still went 4-4 on field goals, including the game-winner in overtime.
+For this performance, Hopkins was named the American Football Conference (AFC) Special Teams Player of the Week.
 He missed the next four games with the injury before being placed on injured reserve on November 22, 2022.
+In his five appearances, he converted all 12 extra points and nine of ten field goal attempts.